 Some recent studies have even shown that erupted and partially erupted wisdom teeth can have the same issues as impacted wisdom teeth.
 Again, another reason to remove the teeth.

 are being crowded.
-Many times, if your dentist or oral surgeon notices a semi-impacted wisdom tooth that is coming in more diagonally, then they may recommend to have your wisdom tooth extracted.
+Many times, if your dentist or oral surgeon notices a semi-impacted wisdom tooth that is coming in more diagonally, then they may recommend having your wisdom tooth extracted.

 Many times Amoxicillin or Clindamycin is used for wisdom teeth infection or inflammation.
-Any antibiotics prescribed, must make sure not allergic to it.
-If get rash or lot of itching.
-Make sure to tell your dentist and do not take if have allergic reactions.
+For any antibiotics prescribed, must make sure not allergic to them.
+If get a rash or a lot of itching.
+Make sure to tell your dentist and do not take it if have allergic reactions.
 Your dentist / oral surgeon can provide something else.
 We do get asked many Third Molar Antibiotics Questions Online.

 Wisdom Teeth Treatment